F5Networks/terraform-provider-bigip/docs/resources/bigip_gtm_monitor_http.md

 ## Description

-A GTM HTTP monitor verifies the availability and performance of HTTP services across your GTM infrastructure.
-The monitor sends HTTP requests to target resources and evaluates the responses to determine health status.
-HTTP monitors are commonly used to check web server availability and verify that expected content is being served.
+A GTM HTTP monitor verifies the HTTP service by attempting to receive specific content from a web page.

 ## Example Usage